gitkraken/vscode-gitlens/README.md

  - Improved blame annotations, now with sha and author by default
  - Add new blame annotation styles -- compact and expanded (default)
- - Adds many new configuration settings; see Contributions tab above
+ - Adds many new configuration settings; see **Extension Settings** above for details

 ### 0.0.7